bytex-solutions/snamp/docs/connectors/snmp-connector.md

 If `messageTemplate` and `messageOID` parameters are not specified then notification message will be constructed using concatenation of all variables in the Trap.

 All variables will be placed into `userData` part of the SNMP Notification.
-The mapping between ASN.1 and SNAMP Management Information Model will be performed according with table described in **Configuring attributes** section.
+Mapping between ASN.1 and SNAMP Management Information Model will be performed according with table described in **Configuring attributes** section.

 ### Message template
 SNMP Traps doesn' contain human-readable message implicitly.
 But it is possible to construct this message using textual pattern.

-Each SNMP variable binding in the Trap identifier by its unique OID.
+Each SNMP variable binding in the Trap is identified by its unique OID.
 This variable can be placed into the textual pattern instead of `{O.I.D}` placeholder.
 For example, SNMP Trap consits of the following variables:
 ```
 OID(1.1) = OCTET_STRING('Hello')
 OID(1.2) = INTEGER32(42)